-Yes, there is no matter what Skeptics want you to believe.
+Yes, there is consensus among scientists no matter what Skeptics claim.

-About 97% of climate papers stating a position on human-caused global warming agree that there is global warming and that we are the cause of it.
+About 93% or more of individual scientists* agree that there is global warming and that we are the cause of it.

 When Skeptics debate that, they refer to meteorologists and atmospheric scientists who, according to misinterpretation of some sources, are equally divided in their opinion that there is global warming and that it is caused by man.
 However, in a paper by the American Meteorologist Association, Meteorologists’ Views About Global Warming – A Survey of American Meteorological Society Professional Members we read that: